cyverse/openstack-ansible-host-prep/README.md

 1 - Cinder
 ```

-**Requires a deployment host (can be the primary "Infrastructure Control Plane Host", or other host with access to all VLAN interfaces)**

-**Requires an HAProxy container on all Control Plane Hosts**
+You must run OSA from a deployment host which has access to all subnets and VLANs in your deployment.
+This can be one of the primary infrastructure / control plan hosts.

 ## Networking
 Networking diagram and description found here: <http://docs.openstack.org/developer/openstack-ansible/liberty/install-guide/overview-hostnetworking.html>